oracle-livelabs/apex/ai-interactive-report-lab2/lab-4-configure-column-level-ai-attributes/lab-4-configure-column-level-ai-attributes.md

 ## Task 2: Configure Reference Data and Validate the Result

 Column context describes what a field means, but reference data tells the AI what values are valid.
 Use reference data when users ask questions that name specific values from a known list.
 Without it, the AI might guess values that do not exist, use incorrect spelling or capitalization, or apply invalid filter values that return no results.
-For example, when a user asks for "open alerts," the AI needs to know that the valid status values are OPEN, ACTIONED, and CLOSED.
+For example, when a user asks for "open alerts," the AI needs to know that the valid status values are OPEN, IN_REVIEW, ACTIONED, CLOSED, and SUPPRESSED.
 In this task, you will define reference values for categorical columns so the AI maps user terms to the correct filter values.

 1. Select the column **ALERT\_STATUS\_CODE**.